Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> To understand the heart and mind of a person, look not at what he has already achieved, but at what he aspires to.
+> Learn the rules like a pro, so you can break them like an artist.

 <!-- QUOTE_END -->